rapid7/metasploit-framework/documentation/modules/auxiliary/gather/ldap_query.md

 appropriate value.
 These options will be loaded from the `ldap_queries_default.yaml` file located in the MSF configuration directory, located by default at `~/.msf4/ldap_queries_default.yaml`.

+Note that you can override the default query settings in this way by defining a query with an action name that is the same as one of existing actions in the file at `data/auxiliary/gather/ldap_query/ldap_queries_default.yaml`.
+This will however prevent any updates for that action that may be made to the `data/auxiliary/gather/ldap_query/ldap_queries_default.yaml` file, which may occur as part of Metasploit updates/upgrades, from being used though, so keep this in mind when using the `~/.msf4/ldap_queries_default.yaml` file.

 All results will be returned to the user in table, CSV or JSON format, depending on the value of the `OUTPUT_FORMAT` datastore option.
 The characters `||` will be used as a delimiter should multiple items exist within a single column.